kevinhennessy/Angular_Sig/Session 3/readme.md

 ```
 Although the AppConfig interface plays no role in dependency injection, it supports typing of the configuration object within the class.
 #### Optional dependencies

-The HeroService requires a Logger, but what if it could get by without a logger?
 You can tell Angular that the dependency is optional by annotating the constructor argument with @Optional():

 ```javascript
 import { Optional } from '@angular/core';